ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

      - As a consequence of the earlier rules, no teams are allowed to ban players during the first round since no one has finished playing any beatmaps.
    - Picks and bans should be sent in the same message.
 If the ban is delayed, or the message causes a disagreement or misunderstanding, the referee has the right to ignore the ban.
 6. Teams will have 2 minutes to pick a beatmap and ban an opposing player, and 2 minutes to get ready.
    - A team can request a timeout when they are picking a map.
-The timeout lasts 3 minutes and will be used after the map pick timer.
+The timeout lasts 2 minutes and will be used after the map pick timer.
    - No matter which team needs to timeout after their pick, it can only allowed with the consent of both captains.
+   - The tactical timeout may be called on a tiebreaker.
 7. If a team takes more time than allowed, the procedures adopted will be as follows:
    - For the first occurrence:
      - The team will receive a verbal warning from the referee.